-The best credit cards for 18-year-old students are the Capital One Journey Student Rewards, Discover it Student Chrome and Discover it Student Cash Back cards.
-They all offer $0 annual fees and solid cash back rewards on all purchases.
+As you can see, the best card depends a lot on your financial situation and spending habits.
+For example, the best credit cards for 18-year-old students are the Discover it® Student chrome and Bank of America® Customized Cash Rewards Credit Card for Students cards.
+They both offer $0 annual fees and solid cash back rewards on all purchases.
 A student’s age and earning potential are an attractive prospect for credit card issuers, so they’re willing to extend offers not readily available to non-students.

-Some of the other best credit cards for 18 year olds are secured credit cards, which offer the easiest approval.
+In addition, some of the other best credit cards for 18-year-olds are secured credit cards, which offer the easiest approval.
 They require a security deposit, typically around $200.
 The security deposit sets the credit limit and serves as collateral for the lender.
 It’s fully refundable after closing the account in good standing.
-The Discover it Secured card and Capital One Secured Mastercard are two of the best secured credit cards for 18-year-olds.
+The Discover it® Secured Credit Card and Secured Mastercard® from Capital One are two of the best secured credit cards for 18-year-olds.

 Another option is to become an authorized user on someone else’s credit card.
 You can become an authorized user on any type of credit card, and you’ll enjoy any benefits the card offers while you establish your credit.
 The primary cardholder is financially responsible for the account, and his or her card activity will also be reflected on your credit report.
 However, any negative information such as late or missed payments will cause a drop in both of your credit scores.